shahinism/python-negar/README.md

 Negar
 =====

-Negar trying to be a spell corrector for persian language.I'm working on new ٰalgorithm that I found from here:
+Negar trying to be a spell corrector for Persian language.
+I'm working on new algorithm that I found from here:

 https://github.com/aziz/virastar/blob/master/lib/virastar.rb

-Thank you aziz.
+Thank you Aziz.

-It doesn't work completly now.
+It doesn't work completely now.

 How to use
 =====

 you can use me with a command like this:

    ./Virastar.py [FILE-NAME]/[Argumant]

-My Argumants are:
+My arguments are:

    --help : show this message

 you can use me more effectively with a command like this:

-    $./Virastar.py FILE-NAME > OutPut